 Advocacy tools for racialized & disabled students navigating unjust punishment in schools.

-The Dreaming Safer Schools Education Project aims to highlight the experiences of Black, Indigenous, racialized and newcomer disabled students with both the education system and the school-to-prison nexus.
-This project is built from consultations with community members, caregivers, community organizations and, most importantly, students.
+Funded by the Laidlaw Foundation, the Disability Justice Network of Ontario’s Dreaming Safer Schools Education Project aims to highlight the experiences of Black, Indigenous, racialized and newcomer disabled students within both the Ontario education system and the broader school-prison nexus.
+This project is built from consultations with community members, caregivers, community organizations and, most importantly, disabled youth.

 We have created a toolkit with videos for self-guided education for disabled youth/families across Ontario.
-The toolkit also has a list of resources for disabled youth who are facing possible arrests by police, suspensions and expulsions from school, or are simply struggling to receive the support they need.
+This toolkit includes a list of resources for disabled youth who are facing:

 DISCLAIMER